sajouchi/Hovering-Ball-Controlling-Agent/README.md

 # Hovering-Ball-Controlling-Agent
 A Small Learning Project where I experimented with mixing physics simulation and reinforcement learning.
 Built mainly to understand how agents learn through trial and error.
 The focus here is exploration and learning, not optimization.
-Still improving and learning as I go.
+Still improving and learning as I go 🤖🙂

 ---